ICO Marketing Strategies: How to Successfully Promote Your Token in 2026

 Build a Strong Foundation of ICO marketing with a Whitepaper

-With paid ads restricted across major platforms, organic search is often where investors first discover new token projects.
+For the whitepaper, you need a well-designed, professional website.
+Do not forget about calls to action that guide people toward the next step.
+As paid ads are not an option for ICOs, crypto SEO is one of the most reliable growth channels.
+Organic search is often where investors first discover new token projects.
 A strong SEO strategy helps an ICO build visibility, credibility, and long-term momentum beyond the token sale itself.

 Here is what you need to do on your website: